kiegroup/kie-gwthelper-maven-plugin/Readme.md

 Moreover, it requires a single parameter to define the folder to scan, so that these parameter may be included as **property** in private user settings, to allow different configuration on different machine.

-There are three configuration parameters:
+ Available parameters:

+    excludes
+      Comma-separated pattern to match to exclude modules.
+Does not use regex, but simple string

+    includes
+      Comma-separated list of patterns to match to include modules.
+Does not use regex, but simple string

+    rootDirectories
-1. rootDirectories (required): comma-separated list of absolute/relative paths of directory to scan
+      Comma-separated list of absolute/relative paths of directory to scan.
-2. includes (optional): comma-separated list of pattern to **include** the module
-3. excludes (optional): comma-separated list of pattern to **exclude** the module
+      Required: Yes

 Here's an example of a valid configuration: